Jack Daniel: Early life

-Daniel was the youngest of ten children born to Calaway and Lucinda Matilda (née Cook) Daniel.
+Jasper Newton Daniel was the youngest of ten children born to Calaway and Lucinda Matilda (née Cook) Daniel.
 He was of Scots-Irish, Scottish, and Welsh descent; his grandfather, Joseph "Job" Daniel, was born in Wales, while his grandmother, Elizabeth Calaway, was born in Scotland.
 His paternal grandparents emigrated to the United States in the late 18th century.

 Daniel's date of birth is unknown, with various sources placing it in 1846, 1849 and 1850.
 According to one source, he was born in January 1849, in or around Lynchburg, Tennessee.
 An alternative possibility is that Jack was born in late 1846 since his mother died in January 1847.
 A town fire had destroyed the courthouse records, and, because his mother died shortly after his birth, most likely due to complications from childbirth, conflicting dates on his and his mother's tombstones have left Daniel's date of birth in question.
 On June 26, 1851, his father remarried and had another three children with Matilda Vanzant, but would later die after catching pneumonia while serving in the Confederate States Army.

 Daniel was raised in the Primitive Baptist church.
 The company that now owns the distillery claims that Jack Daniel's was first licensed in 1866.
 However, in the 2004 biography Blood & Whiskey: The Life and Times of Jack Daniel, author Peter Krass maintains that land and deed records show that the distillery was not founded until 1875.

 According to company histories, sometime in the 1850s, when Daniel was a boy, he went to work for a preacher, grocer, and distiller named Dan Call.
 The preacher, as the stories went, was a busy man, and when he saw promise in young Jack, he taught him how to run his whiskey still.
 However, on the company's 150th anniversary in 2016, the company started to tell a different story, that Daniel did not learn distilling from Call, but from a man named Nearest Green (sometimes spelled "Nearis") – one of Call's slaves.